 You are bitten by a dog, what do you do now?

 You may be eligible for compensation once you report the dog bite.
 You should consult with a lawyer who will be able to help you know your legal options.

-Some dog bite injuries can be severe and they can also be minor but you should still take a look into your legal options.
+Dog bite injuries range from minor to severe but you should still take a look at your legal options.
 Dog bites have serious consequences as they can cause serious damage to the skin, muscles, tendons, nerves and bones.

-The dog bite must be assessed for three issues specifically.
-Skin damage, underlying injuries which affect the muscle, bones or tendons and the third issue are infections.
+The dog bite must be assessed for three specific issues: skin damage, underlying injuries which affect the muscle, bones or tendons and infections.
 While there can be scars from lacerated skin; lacerated tendons can affect and impair movement of limbs.

-Physical scars and wounds are visible to the world, but emotional damage is just as real from dog bites.
-Severe stress and social anxiety can be caused and affect the way you live your life.
-PTSD can be a an affect from a dog bit which usually requires help from a qualified therapist.
+Physical scars and wounds are visible, but emotional damage is just as real from dog bites.
+Severe stress and social anxiety can affect the way you live your life.
+PTSD from a dog bite usually requires help from a qualified therapist.
 Treatment is needed to help individuals return to their state of wellbeing before the incident, adding more expenses to the recovery.

 Dog bites are more common than you may think.
 Over 900,000 people are sent to the ER from dog bites each year.
 You can seek compensation and receive the legal help you need.